Mark Baldwin (baseball): Columbus Solons and Chicago Pirates (1889–90)

-Baldwin, who debuted for the Solons on May 4 in a showing "anything but credible," explained his poor opening game as a result of unfamiliarity with AA coaching methods.
+Baldwin, who debuted for the Solons on May 4 in a showing described by The Chicago Tribune as "anything but credible," explained his poor opening game as a result of unfamiliarity with AA coaching methods.
 By late June, a month in which he hit a double, three triples, and a home run over a three-game span, Baldwin was "doing better", according to a writer for The Chicago Tribune.
 According to a writer for The Saint Paul Globe, Baldwin pitched the "best ball in the [A]ssociation" in July.
 On August 31, Baldwin set the single-game AA record for strikeouts with 13 against the Browns.
 In his only season in the AA, Baldwin led the league in innings pitched (513 2/3), losses (34), strikeouts (368), walks (274), and wild pitches (83), the last of which set a major league record that still stands today.
-Baldwin's 274 walks set a then-MLB record.
+Baldwin's 274 walks set a then-MLB record, while his strikeout total is the most post-1886 except for Nolan Ryan, Sandy Koufax, and Randy Johnson.

 In November 1889, Baldwin met in Chicago with the National Brotherhood of Professional Baseball Players, a union of baseball players which would form the Players' League (PL) in 1890, where the union reportedly discussed the formation of a Chicago team.
+According to John Montgomery Ward, "the movement is an experiment on our part to have the men who do the work participate in the profits of the pastime".
+On why he joined the league, Baldwin said he was "not playing ball for principles", but rather for the "money that's in it", and on other players in the PL stated "not one of them ever had much faith in the principles which were said to have led to the revolt".

 Despite an attempt by Anson to convince Baldwin to sign with an NL team in which Anson "spent more money than he [had] spent before", on November 21, Baldwin signed a PL contract for the Chicago team, nicknamed the Pirates.
-Baldwin's 1.77 "average earned runs per game by opponents" through May 21, 1890 ranked second-lowest in the PL, while his seven games played as a pitcher tied for second highest in the league.
-On why he joined the league, Baldwin said he was "not playing ball for principles", but rather for the "money that's in it", and on other players in the PL stated "not one of them ever had much faith in the principles which were said to have led to the revolt".
+Baldwin's 1.77 "average earned runs per game by opponents" through May 21, 1890, ranked second-lowest in the PL, while his seven games played as a pitcher tied for second highest in the league.